knut0815/data-generator-engine/README.md

 Data Generator Engine
 =====================

-Data Generator Engine (DGE) generates new data that is based on existing data.
+Data Generator Engine (DGE) generates data that resembles the existing data.
 Therefore, DGE models the distribution of the input data.
 The underlying distribution is used to sample new data based on the given and existing data.

 The current implementation of DGE is written as Python library, which allows the integration of DGE in Python projects.
 DGE uses NumPy and SciPy to do the required calculations and scikit-learn to implement the machine learning.

+## Using DGE
+The data generators implement a common interface with the following methods
+* fit(x): estimate the data distribution using the data set 'x'
+* sample(): sample a random variate from the distribution
+* stream(n): stream n or infinite (n==None) random variates as Python generator

+DGE is implemented as Python library that can be imported for use.

 ## Univariate distributions
 Univariate distributions are defined for one-dimensional random variables.
 The random variables are continuous, which